utybo/Tegral/docs/docs/core/config/sections.md

 A section can be defined using the following pattern, where:

 - The actual section content is defined in a data class (this is required for Hoplite to automatically decode this class).
 - The section data class gets a companion object that subclasses `ConfigurationSection`.
-This companion object additionally defines the name of the section (e.g. the name used in the configuration file) as well as whether it is required or not, and if not, the default value.
+This companion object additionally defines the name of the section (e.g. the name used in the configuration file) as well as whether it is required or not and, if not, the default value.

 ```kotlin
 // An example of a mandatory section